anisoprint/aura-docs/docs/aura-connect/terminology/index.md

 ## Printer connection

-For a printer to be accesable in Aura.Connect user must establish a connection with that printer via Aura.Connect
+For a physical printer to be accessible in Aura.Connect user must establish a connection with that printer via Aura.Connect

 ### Connection components